Long-Term Concussion Effects, Treatment & More

 You may find it helpful to join a post-concussion syndrome support group.
 To provide community and support, Cognitive FX has a Facebook group for patients who have completed treatment.

-It’s important to remember that you are the most important part of your recovery.
+You are the most important part of your recovery.
 Although it takes a supportive group of people, physicians, and other experts, ultimately, each person’s recovery is in their own hands.
-This doesn’t mean you’re not getting better because you’re not trying hard enough, but it does mean you won’t get the most out of your recovery if you don’t try at all.
+This doesn’t mean you’re not getting better because you’re not trying hard enough, but it does mean your decisions and behaviors can lead to a better outcome.

 Keep a positive attitude.